hookdeck/quickstarts/cli/docker/README.md

 (a [Source](https://hookdeck.com/docs/sources?ref=github-quickstarts-cli-docker) and a [Destination](https://hookdeck.com/docs/destinations?ref=github-quickstarts-cli-docker))
 exists by running a cURL command from the container.

+To receive events within the docker contains, you also need to add your own web server.

 ## Before you begin

 You'll need: